cuba-platform/cuba-dnd/README.md

 groupBox.add(layout);
 ```

 Now we should handle component's drop to the dashboard.
-DragAndDropEvent event variable contains information about which component is dragged, it's source layout, to which component, to which position etc. To get this information should use next classes:
+DragAndDropEvent event variable contains information about which component is being dragged, its source layout, to which component, to which position etc. To get this information you should use the following classes:
 - LayoutBoundTransferable;
 - DDVerticalLayoutTargetDetails.

-In the drop method get references to the objects LayoutBoundTransferable and DDVerticalLayoutTargetDetails.
+In the drop() method we get references to the objects LayoutBoundTransferable and DDVerticalLayoutTargetDetails.

 ```java
 LayoutBoundTransferable t = (LayoutBoundTransferable) event.getTransferable();
 DDVerticalLayoutTargetDetails details = (DDVerticalLayoutTargetDetails) event.getTargetDetails();
 ```

-LayoutBoundTransferable contains next main methods:
+LayoutBoundTransferable contains two main methods:
 - getSourceComponent() - return the layout from which transferable component was dragged;
 - getTransferableComponent() - return transferable component;